Bhimsen Joshi: Hindustani classical music

 Joshi's performances have been acknowledged by music critics such as S. N. Chandrashekhar of the Deccan Herald to be marked by spontaneity, accurate notes, dizzyingly-paced taans which make use of his exceptional voice training, and a mastery over rhythm.
 In his especially mid singing career (i.e. the 60s & 70s) Joshi's most iconic and noticeable trait was his use of swift and long aakar taans, exemplifying tremendous and almost unrivalled breath-control, although he rarely used sargam taans.
 The Hindu, in an article written after he was awarded the Bharat Ratna, said: Bhimsen Joshi was ever the wanderer, engendering brilliant phrases and tans more intuitively than through deliberation.
 Joshi occasionally employed the use of sargam and tihai, and often sang traditional compositions of the Kirana gharana.
 His music often injected surprising and sudden turns of phrase, for example through the unexpected use of boltaans.
 Over the years, his repertoire tended to favour a relatively small number of complex and serious ragas; however, he remained one of the most prolific exponents of Hindustani classical music.
 Some of Joshi's more popular ragas include Shuddha Kalyan, Miyan Ki Todi, Puriya Dhanashri, Multani, Bhimpalasi, Darbari, Malkauns, Abhogi, Lalit, Yaman, Asavari Todi, Miyan ki malhar and Ramkali.
 He was a purist who has not dabbled in experimental forms of music, except for a series of Jugalbandi recordings with the Carnatic singer M. Balamuralikrishna.

 Joshi's singing has been influenced by many musicians, including Smt.
 Kesarbai Kerkar, Begum Akhtar and as aforementioned, Ustad Amir Khan.
 Joshi assimilated into his own singing various elements that he liked in different musical styles and Gharanas.

 He along with Smt.
 Gangubai Hangal along with others took Kirana gharana to heights and are proudly referred as worthy son and daughter of kirana gharana.
 Both were from Old Dharwad district.

+Pandit Purshottam Walawalkar used to accompany Pandit Bhimsen Joshi on the harmonium.
+Also Pandit Tulsidas Borkar used to accompany Panditji on the harmonium.

 Devotional music

-In devotional music, Joshi was most acclaimed for his Hindi and Marathi and Kannada Bhajan singing.
-He has recorded bhakti songs in Marathi,Santavani, Kannada Dasavani.
+In devotional music, Joshi was most acclaimed for his Hindi, Marathi and Kannada Bhajan singing.
+He has recorded bhakti songs in Marathi, Santavani, Kannada Dasavani.